egoexpress/sifttter-redux/README.md

 1. Download [Dropbox Uploader](https://github.com/andreafabrizi/Dropbox-Uploader "Dropbox-Uploder")
 to a location of your choice.
 2. Automatically configure Dropbox Uploader.
-3. Collect some user paths (note that you can use tab completion here!):
+3. Collect some user paths and infos (note that you can use tab completion here!):
  * The location on your filesystem where Sifttter files will be temporarily stored
  * The location of your Sifttter files in Dropbox
- * The location on your filesystem where Day One files will be temporarily stored
- * The location of your Day One files in Dropbox
+ * The URL of your Known site
+ * The username for the Known site
+ * The API key for the Known site (find that one on https://<YOUR_KNOWN_SITE>/account/settings/tools/

 ## Pathing

-Note that when Sifttter Redux asks you for paths, it will ask for "local" and "remote" filepaths.
+Note that when Sifttter Redux Known Edition asks you for paths, it will ask for "local" and "remote" filepaths.
 It's important to understand the difference.

 ### Local Filepaths